jprime81/memory-game/README.md

 <hr>

 ## Goal
-The goal of the game is to match the cards in as few moves as possible.
+The goal of the game is to match all the cards in as few moves as possible.

 ## Try it